annecmg/annecmg.github.io/index.md

 ## May 2022

+* We are looking for a bioinformatics PhD student interested in plant virus evolution: https://www.wur.nl/en/vacancy/PhD-position-Virus-diversity-and-evolution-in-natural-plant-ecosystems-2.htm

 * Nikolai Matviiets started his Msc thesis on *Meta-omics analysis of fermented milk communities*, in co-supervision with [Anna Alekseeva](https://www.wur.nl/en/Persons/Anna-A-Anna-Alekseeva.htm) from the WUR Genetics group.
 Welcome Nikolai!

 ## March 2022